Reporting for this story was supported by the Climate Equity Reporting Project at the UC Berkeley Graduate School of Journalism.

 These efforts have received significant local and federal support.
 In California, community composting has seen unprecedented investment from the Inflation Reduction Act, a 2022 law that directed more than $300 billion toward clean energy and environmental projects.
 Last year, the U.S. Department of Agriculture also awarded $11.5 million in funds from the American Rescue Plan Act to 38 cooperative agreements focused on reducing food waste, and about a third involved community composting.

 With more federal funding coming down the pipeline, community composting “has the potential to boom,” said Clarissa Libertelli, who runs a national coalition of community composting groups for the Institute for Local Self-Reliance.
-But she added it’s unclear whether the growing interest in composting as a climate solution will help small-scale composters grow, “or if it’s going to instead channel money to big industrial players that are pushing them out of the scene.”
+But, she added, it’s unclear whether the growing interest in composting as a climate solution will help small-scale composters grow, “or if it’s going to instead channel money to big industrial players that are pushing them out of the scene.”

-In San Diego, Boltswala-Mesina said she had been looking forward to the implementation of the composting law and assumed it would give her program a boost.
+In San Diego, Boltwala-Mesina said she had been looking forward to the implementation of the composting law and assumed it would give her program a boost.
 Instead, she said, “the bundling of services is basically killing us.”

 For the multiple community and youth-centered urban agriculture programs her compost supports, the loss has had a reverberating effect.
-“All these programs that were designed around gardening, for the disadvantaged, and underrepresented sections of society, they all become meaningless without our ability to make healthy soil,” she said.
+“All these programs that were designed around gardening for the disadvantaged and underrepresented sections of society, they all become meaningless without our ability to make healthy soil,” she said.

 Figueiredo and others compare composting choices to the options available for fresh produce.
 In many cities, those who can’t make it to the farmers market but want to support local farmers can sign up for memberships with farms that deliver local produce to their homes.
 “You can’t do that with composting,” she said. “[Policymakers] are saying, ‘Either take this inconvenient option, which is a drop-off site, or participate in the industrialized system.’”

-On a Monday morning earlier this summer, Michael Martinez, the founder of LA Compost, was working with a group of volunteers to combine a few hundred pounds of newly collected food scraps with wood chips near the base of a popular hiking trail in Los Angeles’s Griffith Park.
+On a Monday morning early this summer, Michael Martinez, the founder of LA Compost, was working with a group of volunteers to combine a few hundred pounds of newly collected food scraps with wood chips near the base of a popular hiking trail in Los Angeles’ Griffith Park.
 The scraps had been collected at farmers markets over the weekend, and most had been dropped off by apartment dwellers in multi-unit buildings without green bin service.

 LA Compost currently has locations like these in three parks, and they’re planning for a total of seven by the end of the year.
 The nonprofit employs 35 people, runs a robust education program, and works with a large team of volunteers.
 It has received multiple grants to continue its work, including one for $400,000 from the federal Department of Agriculture.